 3. Consider the use of a Password Manager

-It can be a daunting task trying to remember lots of different passwords, but a password manager will provide a centralised and encrypted location that will keep a record of all these passwords safe.
+It can be a daunting task trying to remember lots of different, complex passwords, but a password manager will provide a centralised and encrypted location that will keep a record of all these passwords safe.

-Password managers store login details for all the websites that you use and logs you in automatically each time you return to a site.
+Password managers, such as Lastpass store login details for all the websites that you use and logs you in automatically each time you return to a site.
 The first step when using a password manager is to create a master password.
 The master password will control access to your entire password database.
 This password is the only one you will have to remember so it’s important to make this as strong and secure as possible.

-Password managers can also protect against phishing attacks as they fill in account information based on registered web addresses.
-If you think you’re on your bank’s website but the password manager doesn’t automatically log you in, there’s a good chance that you’ve strayed on to a phishing site.
+Password managers can also protect against phishing and social engineering attacks as they fill in account information based on registered web addresses.
+If you think you’re on your bank’s website but the password manager doesn’t automatically log you in, there’s a good chance that you’ve strayed onto a phishing site.